 Read and write user chat messages

-Used to send decisions for voting and create speaker lists for individual agenda items directly to the Microsoft Teams meeting chat.
+Used for posting votes and to create speaker lists for individual agenda items in the Microsoft Teams meeting chat.

 Read and write all OneNote notebooks that users can access

-Used to set-up private notebooks for meetings to take notes and prepare remarks and questions.
-It also allows for group meeting minutes to be stored within their shared OneNote notebook, should the group opt to use OneNote.
+Used for setting up private notebooks for meeting attendees to take notes.
+It also allows meeting minutes to be saved within a shared OneNote notebook.

 Read user mailbox settings